Cube Root Calculator

-It is also possible to write cube root in a different way, which sometimes may be much more convenient.
+It is also possible to write the cube root in a different way, which is sometimes much more convenient.
 It is because a cube root is a special case of exponent.
 It can be written down as

 ∛(x) = x^(1/3)

-If you only can, you could also imagine yourself the cube root in the world of geometry.
-The easiest and probable the best example would be cube.
-Well, the cube root of the volume of the cube is the edge length.
-So, for example if the cube has the volume of 27 in³, its edge has the length of the cube root of 27 in³ which is 3 in.
+A geometric example may help you understand this.
+The best example we can give would be that of the cube.
+Well, the cube root of a cubes volume is its edge length.
+So, for example, if a cube has a volume of 27 cm³, then the length of its edges are equal to the cube root of 27 cm³, which is 3 cm.
 Easy?

 You should remember that in most cases the cube root will not be a rational number.
 These numbers can be expressed as a quotient of two natural numbers, i.e. a fraction.
-And fractions may cause some difficulties, especially when it comes to add them.
-If you having trouble with finding common denominator of two fractions, check out our LCM calculator which estimates the least common multiple of two specified numbers.
+Fractions can cause some difficulties, especially when it comes to adding them.
+If you having trouble with finding common denominator of two fractions, check out our LCM calculator which estimates the least common multiple of two given numbers.